IKFKirchner/FakeNews_Archive/README.md

-# The persistence of false narratives
+# The persistence of false narratives: A small Twitter archive

+## What will you find in this repository?

 ## Why did I collect this data?